Sabon Gari: Historical Background

+Geography

+The estimated average temperature in Sabon Gari Local Government Area is 32 °C. The Local Government Area has two distinct seasons: the dry and the wet.
+The average wind speed in the Local Government Area is 9 km/h.

+Economy

+Trade is a major component of the Sabon Gari LGA's economy.
+The region is home to a number of markets, including the large Sabon Gari Zaria and Samaru Zaria markets, which draw thousands of buyers and sellers of various goods.
+The Local Government Area is home to a thriving agricultural industry that grows a wide range of commodities.
+The residents of Sabon Gari Local Government Area also work in leather goods, hunting, and animal rearing, which are key businesses.

 Sabon Garuruwa Today

 Even today, Sabon Garuruwa are predominantly inhabited by people from Southern Nigeria.
-Ethnic tensions between groups from southern and northern Nigeria lead to frequent riots in the Sabon Garuruwa of northern cities.
-With the introduction of Sharia law in the Northern states of Nigeria, some Sabon Garuruwa with its predominantly Christian population have become the place of officially forbidden activities like alcohol consumption, gambling and prostitution.
+Ethnic and religious tensions between groups from southern and northern Nigeria lead to frequent riots and civil unrest in the Sabon Garuruwa of northern cities.
+With the introduction of Sharia law in some of the Northern states of Nigeria, some Sabon Garuruwa with its predominantly Christian population have become the place commonly known for it forbidden activities like alcohol consumption and gambling.

 Zinder and Maradi, the two largest Hausa cities in Niger's Hausa speaking southeast retain Sabon Gari districts.

+According to the 2016 Nigeria population census the Sabon Gari Local Government is populated with 393,300.